SevJSix/IceAnarchyCore/README.md

 ```

 ## Api Calls
-###IceAnarchyCore uses a libary called RtMixin to allow modification to the minecraft server source code at runtime.
+### IceAnarchyCore uses a libary called RtMixin to allow modification to the minecraft server source code at runtime.
-### - You can check out RtMixin here: https://github.com/254nm/RtMixin
+### You can check out RtMixin here [https://github.com/254nm/RtMixin]

 ## How to compile